Nashid Kamal: Background

 Kamal started singing at a young age.
 On 25 December 1964, she appeared on Pakistan Television (PTV), East Pakistan Centre, which is now Bangladesh Television (BTV) as a child singer on its inauguration day.
 Apart from studying, she started learning music from various notable gurus including Ustad P.C.
 Gomes, Ustad Akther Shadmani, Ustad Quader Zameeree and Pandit Jasraj Besides learning music and singing, she became a debater and television presenter.
 Kamal was awarded with the Best Speaker prize in 1976, when she participated in the first ever TV Debate Competition in Bangladesh called Torko Jukti Torko.

 Nashid Kamal married Dr. Anis Waiz in 1993, who served the Bangladesh Army and retired as a Major General.
 He died in 2002.
 She has two daughters, Armeen Musa and Aashna Musa from her first husband Hossain Md.
 Musa.
-Armeen, a singer-song writer by herself, conducts the choir Ghaasphoring.
+Armeen, a singer-songwriter by herself, conducts the choir Ghaasphoring.
 Aashna is a lawyer/civil servant and resides in U.K.Nashid Kamal lives in Dhaka.Bangladesh.